PolyCatDev/flipper-cafe/scripts/hashgrab/README.md

 ## What is hashgrab.js?

-You could consider this an all-in-one script.
+You could consider this the all-in-one version of the script.
 Its main trick is that it lets you easily store the credentials files on the Flippet itself.

 <img width=600 src="https://raw.githubusercontent.com/PolyCatDev/flipper-cafe/main/.github/hashgrab-menu.png" alt="Screenshot of hashgrab utility main menu">

-### TODO
+#### TODO

-- [ ] Upload option
+- [ ] Upload option in script

 ## What is hashgrab-badusb?

 It's a simpler BadUSB version of the script.
+This version only grabs the passwords.

-This version's main appeal is that it can deployed via Bluetooth using BadKB and general simplicity.
+This version's main appeal is that it can deployed via Bluetooth using BadKB and its general simplicity.

-## TODO
+#### TODO

-- [ ] Upload Version
+- [ ] Upload option in script

 ## What is hashgrab-legacy?